-Notes Payable - County of San Bernardino
+Notes payable from direct borrowing - County of San Bernardino

 The Successor Agency entered into loan agreements with the County of San Bernardino for \$10,415,000.
-The loans bear interest at 1% over the County investment pool rate and were to be repaid over ten years.
+The original loans bear interest at 1% over the County investment pool rate and were to be repaid over ten years.
 The loans were to be paid utilizing tax increment revenue from the project areas.
-The loans were made available for the Cedar Glen Disaster Recovery Redevelopment Area operating costs and project improvement costs of \$10,365,000 and Mission Boulevard Joint Redevelopment Project for administrative costs of \$50,000.
+The loans were made available for the Cedar Glen Disaster Recovery Redevelopment Area operating costs and project improvement costs of \$10,365,000 and Mission Boulevard Joint Redevelopment Project for administrative costs of \$50,000

 In the 2013 fiscal year, the Department of Finance indicated that the repayment of the debt was not an enforceable obligation and therefore, the Successor Agency removed the debt and associated accrued interest payable from its liabilities.
 In the 2014 fiscal year, the Department of Finance indicated the debt was an enforceable obligation, and therefore the Successor Agency has returned the debt and associated accrued interest payable to its liabilities.
 The accrued interest payable has been reduced from the original amount of \$2,358,726 to \$224,341 based on the provisions of the Health and Safety §34191.4 per the letter from the DOF dated May 16, 2014.
+The accrued interest balance of \$224,341 was paid during fiscal year June 30, 2015.

 The loans are to be paid out in semi-annual installments in amounts not to exceed the sum determined pursuant to Health and Safety §34191.4(b)(2)(A).
+The interest rate to be applied is the LAIF rate in effect from time to time as posted on the State Treasurer's website.
 Payments are applied first to accrued interest and then to outstanding principal.
-If the amount of funds available to be distributed by the San Bernardino County Auditor-Controller from the Redevelopment Property Tax Trust Fund for any ROPS period is not sufficient to fully fund the other enforceable obligations on the ROPS, payments due on the loans, and the administrative costs of the Successor Agency for that period, then the amount of the loan payments due shall be reduced to the extent necessary to fully fund the other enforceable obligations and administrative costs.
+The new agreement does not contain any default or termination clauses with finance-related consequences, nor does it contain any subjective acceleration clauses.
+However, if the amount of funds available to be distributed by the San Bernardino County Auditor-Controller/Treasurer/Tax Collector from the Redevelopment Property Tax Trust Fund for any ROPS period is not sufficient to fully fund the other enforceable obligations on the ROPS, payments due on the loans, and the administrative costs of the Successor Agency for that period, then the amount of the loan payments due shall be reduced to the extent necessary to fully fund the other enforceable obligations and administrative costs.
+The reduced Loan payments shall be applied first to accrued interest and then to outstanding principal.
+In that event, the unpaid portion of the payment shall be deferred and the term for repayment of the Loans shall be extended for additional, successive semi-annual ROPS periods as necessary until all outstanding principal and accrued interest has been repaid in full.